johnridesabike/acutis/docs/api.md

 Calling `loadTemplate(fileName)` will return a [Promise] of a template function.

-- If the filename ends with a `.js` extension, then it will load it with `require`.
-- If the filename ends with a `.mjs` extension, then it will load it with dynamic `import`.

-For both of those cases, it uses the "default" export as the template function.
+If the filename ends with a `.js` or `.mjs` extension, then it will load it with dynamic `import`.
+It uses the "default" export as the template source.

 For all other file extension, it loads the file's text content as the template.